Lanabi/VP_On_Ch1/README.txt

 About the labelling with Newsmap:

-The file corpus.pkl was saved as a Feather file for readability in R (the code to save a pickled file to a Feather file is provided in the last line of analysis.ipynb).
-Following that, the file was labeled by Newsmap in R. Please note that the labels were assigned based on a larger dataset spanning from 1998-12-23 until 2022-06-20.
+Please note that the labels were assigned based on a larger dataset spanning from 1998-12-23 until 2022-06-20.
 Following the comments by the reviewers, the original dataset was trimmed to a shorter period from 1999-12-31 until 2022-02-23.
 Further checks suggest that training Newsmap for this shorter period results in slightly different labels (2% mismatches with the original labels).
-I am aware of this discrepancy and am happy to substitute the data labeled on the larger dataset with the data labeled on the smaller dataset.
-None of the results will be significantly influenced by the substitution, although some estimates may change insignificantly.
+I am aware of this discrepancy and am happy to substitute the data labeled on the larger dataset with the data labeled on the smaller dataset (i.e., to re-label the data and to reproduce the figures and tables).
+Based on my checks, none of the results presented in the paper will be significantly influenced by the substitution, although some estimates may change insignificantly.

-Additionally, because all validation was based on random selection, I will need to re-validate the model.
+However, if I choose to substitute the original labels with the labels obtained by training on a smaller data, because all validation was based on random selection, I will (probably?) need to re-validate the model.
 Since a model trained on a larger dataset is expected to produce more accurate and precise results, and because additional validation will require more time and resporces, I have decided to wait for the editor's comments.
 However, I am happy to comply with any requests regarding this matter.

 2.4.
 Comparing the labels